asraparadise/asraparadise.github.io/_commands/owner.md

 Below are the modules which are customisable and can be setup in your server.

+To list all of the current settings for your server, use the command `/settings list`

+To view a summary of which modules are enabled and disabled in your server, use the command `/modules`

 - [Action Logs](https://asraparadise.github.io/commands/owner/#action-logs)
 - [Automod](https://asraparadise.github.io/commands/owner/#automod)
 - [Autoroles](https://asraparadise.github.io/commands/owner/#autoroles)